 Answer 2: Yes mam, at a coaching institute of my very first computer teacher.

 Question 3: Do you get paid for this?

 Answer 3: I refused to, its basically my way of paying the man back who showed me my point of interest and my choice of career.

 Finally we were told that we told that we will receive an email if we are selected.

-Here is my advice, Just be Genuine with your answers and state of mind and things will be in your favour.
-But before that be carefull about how you answer their first few questions and those dictate the fields you will be questioned on and this was the part where I went wrong.
+Here is my advice, Just be Genuine with your answers and state of mind and things will be in your favor.
+But before that be careful about how you answer their first few questions and those dictate the fields you will be questioned on and this was the part where I went wrong.